How do you write a headline that works?

 Which takes us to the second question: Is HOW or WHY more powerful when writing headlines?

-Q 2- Should you use HOW or WHY when writing headlines?
+Q 2- Should you use HOW or WHY when you write a headline?

 Well, it depends.
 Is your headline obvious?